 Many scores are out of print and will never be published again – this is a shame.
 But the good news is that we have a very strong data collection website that specializes in public domain material.
 IMSLP has been a great resource for me.
 Personally, I have over 7000 files, in over 600 folders, and over 16 GB worth of data.
 Some of these files contain whole volumes which may consists of 3-100 different pieces of music.
 THAT’S A LOT OF SHEET MUSIC!!!
 I also order and search for sheet music outside of the country, in used books stores from all over the world.
 I love getting those packages in the mail!
 The stamps on the package, the smell of another world and time, the old notes smeared in vintage lead and articulated from previous teachers written a hundred years ago.

-I found a composer, that after stumbling upon one night – ended up emailing the publisher…or at least a publications office that managed (more or less) this particular composers work.
+I stumbled upon a composer one night – ended up emailing the publisher…or at least a publications office that managed (more or less) this particular composers work.
 Interesting story, the publishing house that owned the rights to the compositions went bankrupt – and the owner was sentenced, allegedly for those activities which were then illegal, then the laws changed - but he is still imprisoned.
 And notwithstanding that, the dead composer’s rights still belong to him.
 And the family of the deceased are fighting to get their rights back.

 This is just one of a few absurd situations that I have come across.
 A number of composers that did not make it past 40 but still have tons of compositional gems that need to be heard by the world.
 I plan on one day organizing my collection and possibly publishing it myself – since much of it is public domain.